georgelza/SNMP-Flink-Source-connector/README.md

 The statement will define the "static" structure, combined with the various variables defining what where and how to poll.

-The main source connector is located under snmp-source, while the mib loader is located under snmp-bim-loader. mib-source is based on java where as the mib-loader is a small Python program.
+The **main source connector** is located under `snmp-source`, while the **MIB loader** is located under `snmp-mib-loader`.
+`snmp-mib-source` is based on java where as the `snmp-mib-loader` is a small Python program.

+NOTE: Full disclosure, this is a project to show whats possible, it's definitely not complete...

 This source connector currently allows the following scenarios.